Hong Kong Palace Museum | Ancient Egypt Unveiled: Treasures from Egyptian Museums

 Gallery 9

-The long and rich legacy of ancient Egypt civilisation is evident in its monumental pyramids, magnificent temples, exquisite statues, and intricate archaeological remains, all of which continue to captivate archaeologists, historians, and visitors from around the world.
-This great civilisation originated in the lower reaches of the Nile River in the northeastern part of the African continent more than 7,000 years ago.
-From unification around 3000 BCE through the Old Kingdom (2686–2160 BCE), the systems of pharaonic rule and deities were established.
-This was followed by the development and perfection in the Middle Kingdom (2055–1650 BCE), and then the fusion and transformations in the New Kingdom (1550–1069 BCE), during which ancient Egyptian culture and arts reached their peak.
-After the invasions of the seafaring raiders known as “Sea Peoples”, as well as Libyans, ancient Egyptian civilisation engaged in deeper interaction and integration with Mediterranean civilisations.
+Ancient Egyptian civilisation originated along the reaches of the Nile River in the northeastern part of the African continent more than 7,000 years ago.
+From unification around 3000 BCE through the Old Kingdom period (about 2686–2160 BCE), the systems of pharaonic rule and deities were established.
+The culture and arts, through the development and perfection in the Middle Kingdom period (about 2034–1650 BCE) and then the fusion and transformations of the New Kingdom period (about 1550–1069 BCE), gradually reached their peak.
+From the 12th century BCE to the Graeco-Roman Period (332 BCE–395 CE), ancient Egyptian civilisation continued to engage in deeper interactions and integration with surrounding civilisations, including those in the Mediterranean.

 The exhibition is jointly organised by the Hong Kong Palace Museum and the Supreme Council of Antiquities of Egypt.
-It is proudly supported by Bank of China (Hong Kong), the Museum’s strategic partner, and Cathay is the Major Sponsor.
+It is proudly supported by Bank of China (Hong Kong), the Museum’s Strategic Partner.

 Jointly organised by: